Articles on: Creator Guides

 The code isn't working/is not working correctly!

-before the semicolon.
+• You'll need to put !important before the semicolon.
 This is only needed to be done when the site refuses to change the style of the element due to it prioritizing the default style of the website.
-Do it like this:background-color: white !important;
+Do it like this: background-color: white !important;

 Going on the profile sent me to the reload page!